Figure 22-1 Review Process

 When special fulfillment instructions are specified

 Sometimes multiple changes per review items are split between automatic and manual fulfillment.
-In such scenarios, Identity Governance fulfills some changes automatically and sends the remaining for manual fulfillment.
+In such scenarios, some changes are fulfilled automatically and the remaining are sent for manual fulfillment.

 You can, however, send all requests generating from Technical Role Definition review for manual fulfillment if the global property com.netiq.iac.fulfillment.techrole.manualonly is set.
 Contact your SaaS Operations Administrator to set the property.